Commerce Exam > Commerce Notes > Economics Class 11 > Passage Based Questions: Theory of Consumer Behaviour

 Ans:

-• The demand function describes the relationship between a consumer's demand for a good and its price when other factors remain constant.
+• The demand function describes the relationship between the quantity demanded of a good and its price, holding other factors constant.

-• The key variables in this relationship are the price of the good and the quantity demanded.
+• The key variables are the price of the good and the quantity demanded, though other factors (income, tastes) are held fixed when using the basic demand function.

 Q2: How is the concept of normal goods defined in relation to changes in consumer income?